-Performance Measure(s) - Trend Lines - The Dorset Ent 1 April 2017, so d lata for these

-performance measure

-Amount of workspace created or serviced at the Dorset Enterprise

-Zone - Latest Q2 17-18 - 0

-Q1 17-18 Q2 17-18 Q3 17-1 8 Q4 17-18 I

-Number of new enterprises created or safeguarded at the Dorset

-Enterprise Zone - Latest Q2 17-18 - 0

-Q1 17-18 Q2 17-18 Q3 17-1 8 Q4 17-18 '

-Corporate Risk Score Trend

-No associated current corporate ris sk(s)

-alue for Money Latest Rank

-UNDER DEVELOPMENT
+Performance Measure(s) - Trend Lines - The Dorset Ent erprise Zone came into force on a 1 April 2017, so data for these Amount of workspace created or serviced at the Dorset Enterprise Park will decarriate over time Previous Q2 17-18 - 0 Latest Q3 17-18 - 20 Q1 17-18 Q2 17-18 Q3 17-1 8 Q4 17-18 · Number of new enterprises created or safeguarded at the Dorset Enterprise Park Previous Q2 17-18 - 0 Q1 17-18 Q2 17-18 Q3 17-1 7-18 Q2 17-18 Q3 17-18 Q4 17-18 Latest Q3 17-18 - 0 Corporate Risk Score Trend No associated current corporate ris sk(s) Value for Money - UNDER DEVELOPMENT Latest Rank

 What are we doing about it?
 Through the workspace and other economic strategies, Dorset County Council is working with local partners to plan for economic growth.
 In addition, we actively promote inward investment hosting the 'Property Pilot', promoting Dorset as a location to do business at fairs and exhibitions and following up any leads with potential investors.
 As a land owner, the County Council can dispose of its own land for use by Employment and more recently in partnership with Purbeck District Council and the Dorset LEP has purchased Dorset Innovation Park.

 As the landlord, we are promoting the Enterprise Zone as a location for business and are also developing for sale or lease a range of starter business units.
 Construction is nearing completion and good levels of interest is being shown from prospective clients.

-Story behind the baseline: The Basics measure indicates the % of pupils achieving a pass in English & Maths GCSE - key skills that allow a student to progress into further education or jobs with training.
-2017 saw a change in the grading system for English & Maths - from A/B/C etc. to a numbering system: a standard pass is now a grade 4 or above; a good pass is now 5 or above.
-Dorset remains on a par with the national for the standard pass and 3% below the national for the good standard.
-Progress 8 is a progress measure that looks at pupil progress from the end of primary stage across a suite of subjects, this is now the key measure of school effectiveness.
+Story behind the baseline: KS4 no longer has the 5 A-C type measure, as 2017 saw a change in the grading system for English & Maths - from A/B/C etc. to a numbering system: a standard pass is now a grade 4 or above; a good pass is now 5 or above.
+It isn't directly comparable to previous years but does allow for benchmarking.
+The measure is now: "Average progress 8 score" and we have two years' worth of data.
+Dorset figures are 2015/16: -0.04; 2016/17: -0.15.
+Note that the figures are negative.
+The score involves comparing pupils with similar prior attainment scores (ie at KS2) and their progress across 8 subjects including English and Maths.
+These can then be aggregated to school or LA level.
+The principal is that a positive score compares favourably with the national average, whilst a negative score is not so good.
+Therefore, Dorset's score has worsened compared to last year but this is also the pattern for statistical neighbours.
+Although the national figure is always 0 it should be noted that the national average for state funded schools is -0.03.
+For context, the range nationally varies from -0.77 to +0.5.
 Dorset Progress 8 results dipped in 2017 - as did those in most LAs in the South West.
 Whilst many schools improved, some dipped in results in 2017, in addition Dorset 'gained' 2 new schools with low results in 2017 (Parkfield School and Dorset Studio School).
 Performance at a local level is variable and tends to reflect overall school performance.